Partnership Ref.: |

 30 families are accessing microloans

 The African Powerhouse exists to support the most vulnerable women and children in the Mochengo Village in rural Kenya.
-The project is currently running a soap making business training vulnerable women in the skill of soap and hand sanitizer making.
+The project started running a soap making business training vulnerable women in the skill of soap and hand sanitizer making.
 These are then sold in the marketplace, providing them with an income to support themselves and their families.
 They also have a women’s soccer team and a primary school for the vulnerable children in the area.

 Bright Hope World financially supports the soap making project and the soccer team.

-The rural towns and villages of Kenya are over represented in the numbers of vulnerable children.
+The rural towns and villages of Kenya are overrepresented in the numbers of vulnerable children.
 HIV/AIDS has hit them very hard, especially along the roads from the borders into the heart of the country because of the trucking routes.
 The village of Mochengo is quite typical.
 Dozens of children live on the streets or in the houses of anyone who will feed them.
 They are not adequately cared for nor are they able to go to school.
 As well, there are many women affected and infected by HIV who struggle to survive and become involved in drugs and prostitution.
 These are the people that Robert is seeking to assist.

 Robert has chosen to return to his family village to help with the vulnerable women and children in that community.
 He could be living elsewhere but has chosen to return at great cost to himself and family.